This Indian pumpkin curry is everything you want in a curry. It's warm and comforting with just the right blend of intoxicating spices.

 - 2 cloves garlic minced

 - 1 red chili pepper deseeded and minced

-- 500 grams pumpkin or butternut squash (4 cups) chopped into bite size pieces
+- 4 cups pumpkin or butternut squash chopped into bite size pieces

 - Heat the olive oil in a large saute pan or casserole dish, and add onion.
 Saute for 3-5 minutes, or until the onion begins to soften.
 Add the ginger, garlic and chillies and tomatoes, and saute for another 3 minute.
 Add the turmeric, garam masala, curry powder and saute for 1 more minute.